dstein64/gifcast/README.md

 gifcast
 =======

-*gifcast* is a web page that can convert [asciinema](https://github.com/asciinema/asciinema) casts to animated GIFs.
+*gifcast* is a web page that converts [asciinema](https://github.com/asciinema/asciinema) casts to animated GIFs.

 The code runs fully in the browser.
 That is, there are no server-side calls